spiffe/helm-charts-hardened/examples/tornjak/README.md

 ## Deploy Standard SPIRE

-Follow the standard installation of SPIRE as described in [example/production](../production/README.md) document.
+Follow the production installation of SPIRE as described in the [install instructions] (https://artifacthub.io/packages/helm/spiffe/spire) document.

 ## Upgrade to enable Tornjak